earthlab-education/ea-python-2020-04-lidar-uncertainty-template/README.md

 # Homework Week 4 - Lidar Uncertainty
-This repository contains the notebooks for this week's assignment.
+This repository contains the notebook for this week's assignment.
 Complete the homework in the included `.ipynb` notebook, commit your work, and push the changes to github.
 Your instructor will pull the completed assignment after the deadline.